pmcollins/gumdrop/gumdrop.json/README.md

 ```

-We'd like to build `Person` object from nested JSON strings such as:
+We'd now like to build a `Person` object from a nested JSON string such as:

 ```json
 {"age":111,"name":{"first":"Bilbo","last":"Baggins"}}
 ```

-We set up our JsonConverter to be able to build the member `Name` object, by calling `addSubConverter`
+So we set up our JsonConverter to be able to build the member `Name` object, by calling `addSubConverter` :

 ```java